lucaGazzola/neural-networks-and-deep-learning/README.md

 LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+## Tuning network parameters through a genetic algorithm

+This fork is used to explore how to tune the neural network parameters with a genetic algorithm, in order to get the better result between training time and network performance.